SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/digital-guardian-arc.md

 ### Overview

 The **Digital Guardian ARC - Overview** dashboard offers a centralized view of data activities, enabling security analysts to monitor and secure sensitive information effectively.
 It highlights critical metrics such as total activities, blocked actions, unauthorized PKI activities, and rule violations for immediate visibility into security events.
-Analysts can track network activity by protocol (e.g., HTTP, IPsec) and identify operational types like file creation, deletion, and transfer.
-File type access insights help detect malicious files or unauthorized usage, while top users, computers, and applications provide a snapshot of entities generating the most activity.
+Analysts can track network activity by protocol (for example, HTTP, IPsec) and identify operational types like file creation, deletion, and transfer.
+File type access insights helps you to detect malicious files or unauthorized usage, while top users, computers, and applications provide a snapshot of entities generating the most activity.

 The dashboard includes geolocation maps for sender and recipient activity to identify unusual or risky data transfers across regions.
 It also highlights potentially risky geographies associated with flagged behaviors.
 Authentication insights, such as failed login attempts, enable analysts to investigate credential misuse or brute-force attempts.
 Process monitoring lists metadata like file size, path, and user domain to identify risky operations.
 Historical activity trends help detect abnormal surges or patterns.